josemiguelgh/CashVisionPOS/README.md

 CashVisionPOS
 =============

-Sample POS application made with WPF and MVVMLight as a help to developers who want to learn these technologies.
+Sample POS application made with WPF and MVVMLight to help developers who want to learn these technologies.

 Application made with VS2012 and using SQL Server 2012.